benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         deviceMode == "Phone"

     local compactHeight =
-        isPhone and 38 or 42
+        isPhone and 42 or 42

     local sliderHeight =
-        isPhone and 58 or 60
+        isPhone and 68 or 60

-    local controlTransparency =
-        isPhone and 0.16 or 0.08

-    local cardTransparency =
-        isPhone and 0.28 or 0.20

-    local menu = create(
+    local menu =
+        create(
             "Frame",
             {
                 AnchorPoint =
                     Vector2.new(
                         0.5,
                         0.5
                     ),

                 Position =
                     UDim2.fromScale(
                         0.5,
                         0.5
                     ),

+                Size =
+                    isPhone
+                    and UDim2.new(
+                        1,
+                        -12,
+                        1,
+                        -20
+                    )
+                    or UDim2.fromOffset(
+                        730,
+                        475
+                    ),

                 BackgroundColor3 =
                     Colors.Background,

                 BackgroundTransparency =
-                isPhone
+                    isPhone and 0.12 or 0.09,
-                and 0.22
-                or 0.16,

                 BorderSizePixel =
                     0,

                 ClipsDescendants =
                     true,

                 Active =
                     true
             },
             gui
         )

-    if isPhone then
-        menu.Size =
-            UDim2.new(
-                1,
-                -10,
-                1,
-                -18
-            )
-    else
-        menu.Size =
-            UDim2.fromOffset(
-                700,
-                455
-            )
-    end

     addCorner(
         menu,